-The development of the wide loom and silk tulle in the 19th century gave women a sheer covering that enhanced their attractiveness.
-This new creation gave the men a peace of mind because they could now see a glimmer of their betrothed and women appreciated the light fabric.
+The development of the wide loom and silk tulle in the 19th century gave women the sheer covering that we see today.
+This new creation also gave men peace of mind.
+Because they could now see their betrothed and women appreciated the light fabric.

 Today’s Tradition of the Wedding Veil